 During the development of technological projects, especially if this is a dedicated team and the client does not have the ability to personally control each task development process, a competent approach to team organization is of key importance.

-As we said, the Spotify model is suitable for medium and large teams working on scaling products.
+As we said, the Spotify model is suitable for scaling agile.
 Using a dedicated development team that works according to this model and culture, you get high development efficiency without loss of quality, plus the ability to scale the team without losing key links.